Muhammadkamrul/NetIntent/README.md

 # Benchmarking

 # How to install the dependencies
-Run these commands in your linux terminal to create a new conda environment named 'odlonos'.
+Run these commands in your linux terminal to create a new conda environment named 'netintent'.
 Make sure you are in the directory where the 'environment.yml' file is available.
 ```
 conda env create -f environment.yml
-conda activate odlonos
+conda activate netintent
 ```

 The version we used: